MNYOREJ/somapappv1/README.md

 - **Attendance**: Track daily attendance per class.
 - **Finance**: Manage fees, payments, balances, and generate debt/expense reports.
 - **Health**: Keep student health records in one place.
 - **Communication**: Connect teachers, parents, and administration.
+- **Digital Books***: Helps students and teachers to get access to books, homeworks and quizes instantly
 - **Marketplace (future)**: Enable schools to connect with suppliers and communities.

 ---